open-policy-agent/gatekeeper/website/docs/gator.md

   ]
 ]
 ```
 This annotation contains two requirements.
-Requirement 1 contains two equivalence sets.
-Syncing resources of group1, version3, kind1 (drawn from equivalence set 1) would be sufficient to fulfill Requirement 1.
-So, too, would syncing resources of group3, version3, kind4 (drawn from equivalence set 2).
+Requirement 1 contains two clauses.
+Syncing resources of group1, version3, kind1 (drawn from clause 1) would be sufficient to fulfill Requirement 1.
+So, too, would syncing resources of group3, version3, kind4 (drawn from clause 2).
 Syncing resources of group1, version1, and kind3 would not be, however.

 Requirement 2 is simpler: it denotes that group5, version5, kind5 must be synced for the policy to work properly.

 This template annotation is descriptive, not prescriptive.
 The prescription of which resources to sync is done in `SyncSet` resources and/or the Gatekeeper `Config` resource.
 The management of these various requirements can get challenging as the number of templates requiring replicated data increases.

 `gator sync verify` aims to mitigate this challenge by enabling the user to verify their sync configuration is correct.
-The user passes in any number of Constraint Templates, SyncSets, and Gatekeeper Config objects (although in practice only one Config object should exist), and the command will determine which requirements enumerated by the Constraint Templates are unfulfilled by the given SyncSet(s) and Config(s).
+The user passes in a set of Constraint Templates, SyncSets, and/or a Gatekeeper Config, and the command will determine which requirements enumerated by the Constraint Templates are unfulfilled by the given SyncSet(s) and Config(s).

 ### Usage